barksten/spring-boot-web-security/README.md

 # spring-boot-web-security
-Simple example howto secure a Spring Boot web application with Spring Security.
+Simple example how to secure a Spring Boot web application with Spring Security.

 ## The application
 ...is built of five four (HTML-pages) and four Java-classes.